 Former University of Alabama standout and veteran professional baseball player Adam Pavkovich joined the University of Notre Dame baseball program in September 2013 as the volunteer assistant coach and enters his second year with the program in 2015.

 "First I want to thank Mik (Aoki) for this great opportunity," said Pavkovich at the time of his hiring.
 "My family and I are thrilled to become part of the University of Notre Dame family.
 The rich history and great tradition of academics and athletics are what makes this institution so special and I'm looking forward to joining this staff.
 I hope I can instill some of my collegiate and professional experience into our guys so they can learn and grow as student-athletes."

-"Adam brings a wealth of playing experience and knowledge having played at a high level in college at Alabama in the SEC and by playing professional baseball, getting all the way up to Triple-A," said fourth-year head coach Mik Aoki.
+"Adam brings a wealth of playing experience and knowledge having played at a high level in college at Alabama in the SEC and by playing professional baseball, getting all the way up to Triple-A," said Aoki upon hiring Pavkovich.
 "I think he's a good communicator and will be able to share those experiences with the players.
 I thought it was important to bring someone on staff that has professional playing experience.
 We want our student-athletes developing and having opportunities at the end of their college careers to play professional baseball, so to have a guy that has done it and be able to communicate to our kids what it takes to get to the level is very valuable."

-While at the University of Alabama Huntsville, Pavkovich was responsible for coaching third base, working with the infielders, assisting with hitting development and helping coordinate the recruiting efforts.
+Before coming to Notre Dame, Pavkovich was responsible for coaching third base, working with the infielders, assisting with hitting development and helping coordinate the recruiting efforts at the University of Alabama Huntsville.
 In just one year, he helped develop seven all-conference players and one player of the year award winner.

 An 11th round draft pick, Pavkovich enjoyed an eight-year professional baseball career with the Los Angeles Angels organization.
 During his time with the Angels, he worked with some of the best baseball minds in the game including Angels' manager Mike Scioscia, hitting coach Jim Eppard and former hitting coach Mickey Hatcher.
 He played in 708 career minor league games, turning in his best year in 2008 as he batted .280 with 22 home runs and 80 RBI for Triple-A Salt Lake City.
 During the offseason of 2008, Pavkovich played for the historic Licey Tigres of the Dominican winter league.
 He twice earned invites to MLB Spring Training, the first time in 2008 and again in 2009.

-Pavkovich began his coaching career at IMG Academies (2007-2010) in Sarasota, Fla., as a special instructor at a nationally ranked high school program during his off seasons.
-While at IMG, he tutored shortstop Tyler Pastornicky of the Atlanta Braves (fifth round draft pick) and catcher JR Murphy of the New York Yankees (second round draft pick).
+Pavkovich began his coaching career at IMG Academies (2007-2010) in Sarasota, Florida as a special instructor at a nationally ranked high school program during his off seasons.
+While at IMG, he tutored MLB Draftees Tyler Pastornicky (fifth round) and JR Murphy (second round).
+Both eventually broke into the majors, Pastornicky with the Braves and Murphy with the Yankees.

 Prior to his professional career, Pavkovich played shortstop for the Alabama Crimson Tide.
 He led the Tide to two SEC Tournament championships and NCAA Regional appearances in 2002 and 2003.
 His best year came in 2003, when he batted .338 with 11 home runs, 55 RBI and an SEC-leading 27 doubles.

-A native of Venice, Fla., Pavkovich married Lindsay Devore in October 2010 and welcomed their first child, Presley Grace Pavkovich, in July of 2011.
+A native of Venice, Florida, Pavkovich married Lindsay Devore in October 2010.
+The couple has two daughters, Presley Grace and Sadie Belle.